+Canvas (https://tlt.rutgers.edu/canvas) is the main website for the course.
+Canvas contains the required course materials and assignments.
+It is also used for in-class vocabulary quizzes.

-Sakai (http://sakai.rutgers.edu) is the main website for the course.
-All students officially enrolled in this course already have access to it.
+All students enrolled in this course should already have access to its Canvas website.
 Students who do not have access need to contact the instructor.
-Students should check the website frequently for announcements and assignments.
+Students should check the website frequently.